(1) vaadin.devmode.sessionSerialization.enabled=true # (2)

 kubectl delete pod/<pod-name>

-Remember to substitute the name of your application pod.
-You can see the names of all the pods with the
+Remember to substitute the name with your application pod’s name.
+You can see the names of all pods with the

-If you have enabled session replication, this can be used to check that it’s performing as expected.
+If you’ve enabled session replication, this can be used to check that it’s performing as expected.
 If you open the application and then delete the pod to which it’s connected, you shouldn’t lose session data after the next user interaction.